 - Assessment and Evaluation Plan: Provide a detailed description of how the project's objectives will be assessed and evaluated.

-- Sharing of Results: Provide a description of how the results of the project will be shared with the teaching and learning community at Virginia Tech and/or beyond.
+- Dissemination of Results: Provide a description of how the results of the project will be shared with the teaching and learning community at Virginia Tech and/or beyond.

 Each complete proposal will be evaluated based on the following criteria: